 Both species spawn in freshwater from September to October with emerging fry in mid-July.
 In freshwater, they feed on shrimp and insect larvae.
 At sea, snails and clams are preferred.

 How to Tell Them Apart

 As difficult as it is to tell the Char and Varden species apart, you can certainly try but it will take some work and you may still have uncertain results.
-In larger fish, it is believed that the Dolly Varden can weigh 10 pounds or less while the larger Arctic Char can weigh up to 20 pounds.
-Counting the gill rakers can be useful in distinguishing between the two species.
-Dolly Varden has twenty two gill rakers while the Char has between twenty five and thirty.
+In larger fish, Dolly Varden can weigh 10 pounds or more (they have been caught as high as 20 lbs) while the naturally larger Arctic Char can get up to 30+ pounds in some circumstances (such as sea-run Char).
+Counting the gill rakers can also be useful in distinguishing between the two species.
+Dolly Varden has twenty-two gill rakers while the Char has between twenty-five and thirty.

 The tail on Arctic Char is more deeply forked than the tail of Dolly Varden.
-A closer look at the caudal peduncle, which is that area next to the tail fin – is narrower in the Arctic Char.
+A closer look at the caudal peduncle, which is that area next to the tail fin, shows it is narrower in the Arctic Char.
 You may also be able to observe some differences in pre-sea run fish by looking at their flank spots.
-The Dolly Varden has smaller spots than the Arctic Char.
+The Dolly Varden, while having a greater number, has smaller spots than the Arctic Char.

 Some differences can also be seen between the spawning Dolly and Char.
 The Arctic Char usually has a yellow, rose, gold or orange color while the Dolly Varden can often be identified by a pink or red hue with red spots on the lower belly.

 When it comes to the spawning male Arctic Char and the spawning male Dolly Varden, another difference can be observed in the “kype” or hook on the lower jaw.
 The kype is larger in the Dolly Varden and smaller In the Arctic Char.
 There are also several internal differences that have been identified but finding them will require you to kill the fish.